JetBrains-Research/pubtrends/README.md

 Please ensure that you have configured and prepared the database(s).

 1. Modify file `config.properties` with information about the database(s).
+   File from the project folder is used in this case.

 2. Launch Neo4j database docker image.
     ```